SU Student Researchers

 *Salisbury University will accept other human subject research trainings (ie. National Institute of Health Training), but training confirmation and certificates must be provided for review.

-IRB Application Forms, Templates & Resources
+IRB Templates & Resources

 Salisbury University’s Institutional Review Board on Human Research (IRB) has provided researchers with sample templates and forms to assist them as they are developing their research protocol applications.

-- See Forms and Templates page for more information
+- See IRB Templates for more information